-A working age is defined as a person aged 18-64, not being a dependent child.
+A working age is defined as a person aged 18-59, not being a dependent child.
 Dependent children include all persons aged below 18 as well as persons aged 18 to 24 years, living with at least one parent and economically inactive.
-Until 2020 the indicator referred to persons aged 18-59.
-From 2021 onward the indicator inludes all persons in a working age - aged 18 to 64).